mateuszniechwiej/Ms-1-LP/README.md

 4. Choose [Code Institute Temple](https://github.com/Code-Institute-Org/gitpod-full-template)
 5. Give **Repository** a name and description
 6. Press **Create repository**.
-7. Finally clicked on **Gitpod** button in new created repository to start working on this project.
+7. Finally clicked on **Gitpod** button in the newly created repository to start working on this project.

 ## GitHub Pages
 This website was published using [GitHub Pages](https://pages.github.com/) by:
 1. Navigating to the GitHub [Repository](https://github.com/mateuszniechwiej/Ms-1-LP)
-2. Under the name of this project there is a navigation bar - > Click on **Settings**.
+2. Under the name of this project,there is a navigation bar - > Click on **Settings**.
 3. Scroll down to the GitHub Pages Heading.
 4. Under the _Source_ Choose **Branch: master*
-5. Click _Save_ button.
+5. Click the _Save_ button.
 6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).

 ## Local Clone
 1. Navigating to the GitHub [Repository](https://github.com/mateuszniechwiej/Ms-1-LP)
 2. Click on **Code** green button.
-3. Under the _Clone_ section copy the URL from the HTTPS dialogue box.
+3. Under the _Clone_ section, copy the URL from the HTTPS dialogue box.
 4. Use the IDE of choice to open the terminal.
 5. Use **git clone** command followed by the copied URL.
 6. A clone of the project will now be created locally on your machine.